Biographies of Presenters (Listed Alphabetically)

 Jolie LaValle

 Jolie was born and raised in Brockton, Massachusetts, home of the first department store Santa.
 She is a graduate of Wellesley College.
-She and her spouse Dee have been married for 29 years (the blink of an eye).
+She and her spouse Dee have been married for 30 years (the blink of an eye).
 Her spouse came out to her as a transwoman in 2015.
-Dee, their daughter (21) and son (17) love to ski.
-Jolie is afraid of heights and plays lodge mom.
-She loves her backyard, knitting, British/Australian/ New Zealand crime dramas, genealogy, and true crime podcasts.
+At press time, Dee, their daughter (now 23!) and son (19) and niece (24) are planning a Grand Tour of Lake Erie with stops in Twinsburg, OH, Detroit, Toronto and Niagara Falls.
+The goal is to swim (or at least dip their toes) in each of the Great Lakes.
+We won’t get to all of them this trip, but it’ll be an adventure!

 Sgt.
 Carrie Lopes (Retired)

 Carrie Lopes retired in May 2018 after 34 years of service with the Provincetown Police Department.
-She served as a patrol sergeant for 16 years and was the Civil Rights Officer and LGBT Liaison Officer with FanFair for 21 years.
+She served as a patrol sergeant for 16 years and was the Civil Rights Officer and LGBT Liaison Officer with TransWeek for 22 years.
 She also handled Domestic Violence, Elder Affairs, and Sex Offender Management for the department and served as a training officer for both full-time and seasonal personnel.
-Carrie is enjoying retirement with her family, getting projects completed (finally), traveling, and looking forward to continuing her relationship with the Fair.
+Carrie is enjoying retirement with her family, getting projects completed (finally), traveling, and looking forward to continuing her relationship with the TransWeek.

 Carrie is a member of the ITEO Board of Directors.